How To Fix WordPress Login Redirect Loop Problem

-- Lastly, set a time range to “All time”, check the “Cookies and other site data” option, and press “Clear data”
+- Lastly, set a time range to “All time“, check the “Cookies and other site data” option, and click “Clear data”

 2. Manually Deactivate Plugins

-Sometimes a plugin or multiple plugins for WordPress can have a corrupted code.
-Since you can’t access your dashboard, and can’t disable them that way, you will have to do it by hand.
+Sometimes a plugin or multiple plugins for WordPress can have corrupted codes.
+Since you can’t access your dashboard, you will have to disable your plugins manually.

 - Firstly, open your FTP Client (FileZilla is a great and free one).

-- Enter the web host’s name, your username/password, and port you will access FTP client from. *If you don’t know all that information you can ask your host provider.
+- Enter the web host’s name, your username/password, and the port from which you will access the FTP client. *If you don’t know all that information you can ask your hosting provider.

-- While inside, rename the “Plugins” folder to something like “Plugins Backup”.
+- Locate the “Plugins” folder and rename it to something like “Plugins Backup”.